Gentle waves

 0Gentle waves

-Gentle waves are a "light" version of ocean dynamics, optimised for close-up presence on the water rather than the open sea.
-The spectrum of these lapping waves shifts slightly toward the mid-range (200-2000 Hz) compared with a stormy ocean, making the track less "massive" and more comfortable for long listening sessions at moderate volume.
-Wave cycles here are shorter — 4-6 seconds — which matches the natural resting breath rate.
+Gentle waves are a light version of ocean dynamics, optimised for close-up presence on the water rather than for the open sea.
+The spectrum of these lapping waves shifts slightly toward the mid-range (200 to 2000 Hz) compared with a stormy ocean, which makes the track less massive and more comfortable for long sessions at moderate volume.
+Wave cycles here are shorter, around four to six seconds, which matches the natural resting breath rate.

-This track is particularly well-studied in restoration psychology.
+The track is particularly well studied in restoration psychology.
 Graham Alcorn's group (Health & Place, 2019) found that 10 minutes of gentle wave exposure reduced subjective fatigue and lifted mood more than forest or stream sounds did.
-The authors link the effect to "water biophilia" — a neuropsychological mechanism where soft fluid motion signals to the brain that a basic resource (drinking water) is nearby.
+The authors link the effect to water biophilia, a neuropsychological mechanism by which soft fluid motion signals to the brain that a basic resource (drinking water) is nearby.

-Best combinations: + crying seagulls (beach atmosphere), + gentle breeze (extended nature), + singing bowl (meditation).
-Don't pair with rolling thunder — the dynamics conflict.
-Skip if you have hyperacusis (sound hypersensitivity) — even mild surf can intensify symptoms.
+Good combinations: with crying seagulls (a beach atmosphere), with a gentle breeze (extended nature), or with a singing bowl (meditation).
+Don't pair it with rolling thunder; the dynamics conflict.
+Skip it if you have hyperacusis (sound hypersensitivity), since even mild surf can intensify symptoms.

 Included in Mixes